 Twice a year, we review the number of registered and unregistered nurses on all of our wards.
 We also compare our staffing levels with similar size hospitals and make recommendations to our Trust Board.
-The latest changes can be found in the Trust’s latest most recent nursing and midwifery establishment review report, which was carried out in October 2017 and approved by the Trust Board in January 2018.
+The latest updates can be found in the Trust’s most recent board report.

 Each day our matrons and senior nurses undertake regular assessments of how many staff are needed on each shift, to make sure the wards are staffed safely.
 The number of staff needed can be affected by how many patients we are caring for and how unwell these patients are.
 For example, patients with complex health needs will need more intensive nursing care.